-It helps that Nicole (as reported in the LA Times) has a lot of time to practice making pies as the baker and General Manager at Gjelina Take Away in Venice.
+It helps that Nicole (as reported in the LA Times) has had a lot of time to practice making pies as the former baker and general manager at Gjelina Take Away in Venice and now co-owner of mid-city’s Cofax.
 If you aren’t up for rolling out your own pie dough in this heat, then trek over to either Gjelina or Gjelina Take Away where you can find her shatteringly flakey crust on the menu.

 Keep reading for Nicole’s recipe…